What is a noreply?

-Instead, you should focus on sending email campaigns and transactional emails that are more personalized and engaging.
+Instead, you should focus on sending newsletters and transactional emails that are more personalized and engaging.
 The best way to do this is to show customers your real brand personality rather than shutting them out.

 A great way to see this brand personality in action is to look at good examples of email newsletters.
 Check out the awesome newsletter from Really Good Emails below:

-Not only do they do a great job at personalizing the content of their email (who doesn’t love a giant `80s style banner with their name on it), but they also managed to showcase their brand personality by injecting humor in the body of the email.
+Not only do they do a great job apersonalizing the content of their email (who doesn’t love a giant ’80s style banner with their name on it).
+But they also managed to showcase their brand personality by injecting humor in the body of the email.

 They did all of this while avoiding the do not reply email address.